 You may have some savings, retirement accounts or investments that could help provide for your special needs child.
 However, caregivers often leave a career behind — or seriously reduce their hours — in order to care for their loved one.
 This can negatively impact their pension or retirement savings or even their Social Security benefits.

 A solid life insurance policy can help make up for this loss in wage opportunities and add an extra needed inheritance for your family.
+This is where the benefits of whole life insurance come in.

 Permanent insurance is key